 By asking for legal privileges on behalf of a Bacon God, the United Church of Bacon illustrates how every church has strange beliefs and that’s no basis for bias in the law.
 Religious people are not superior to nonreligious people, and religious organizations do not deserve special legal privileges above secular non-profits.

 The United Church of Bacon does report its expenditures and aims to give a larger portion of its budget to good causes than any other church in the United States.

-We need to take religions off of their pedestal and give them the same treatment as secular non-profits.
+We need to take religions off their pedestal and give them the same treatment as secular non-profits.